openresty/lua-nginx-module/README.markdown

 Issue an HTTP 301 or 302 redirection to `uri`.

-The optional `status` parameter specify whether
+The optional `status` parameter specifies whether
 301 or 302 to be used.
 It's 302 (ngx.HTTP_MOVED_TEMPORARILY) by default.

 Here's a small example: